 One thing that I’ve learned throughout the years, is not to buy into the illusion created by a brand name.
 By my standards, most brands of ideal cut diamonds leave a lot of wiggle room for proportions.
 If you were keeping count, only 16 of the 27 Astor by Blue Nile diamonds made the cut.

-Which is why each diamond must be considered on its own merits.
-Regardless of what we call it, or the name we give it, a diamond is a 3 dimensional model.
+That is why each diamond must be considered on its own merits.
+Regardless of what we call it, or the name we give it, a diamond is a 3-dimensional model.
 The factor that separates one diamond from the next is Light Performance.

 I hope that you found this article to be illuminating.
 The reality is that you don’t know what you don’t know until you know more.
 Chew on that concept for a moment and let it sink in.
 I love to share my diamond buying knowledge with people and see the look of understanding dawn upon their faces.